Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-03.md

 The demo project is a simple web app that displays weather data.
 You'll need to make an account and get a valid API key.

 The project needs to accept user input for a zip code.
-Text input and other form elements use a special pattern in React called the Controlled Component.
+Text input and other form elements use a special pattern in React called the _Controlled Component Pattern_.

 ## Getting Started